FactorioCalc/FactorioCalc/docs/guide.rst

     Inputs: iron_plate -21.4286/s, copper_plate -22.9592/s

 The `using` keyword argument is a list that guides the machine selection
-process: if the element is an item `produce` will attemt to use that item and then stop once it does, if the element is a recipe than `produce` will prefer that recipe over another when there are multiple possibles.
+process: if the element is an item `produce` will attempt to use that item and then stop once it does, if the element is a recipe than `produce` will prefer that recipe over another when there are multiple possibles.